 You can get your adrenal hormones and your sex hormones tested by an accurate test and this is called the DUTCH test.
 DUTCH stands for dried urine total complete hormones and it uses dried urine to measure hormone levels.
 Precision Analytical Laboratory in Oregon is the maker of this test.

 I am offering women an opportunity to do this test and receive a customized lifestyle protocol in my online group program “Balance Your Hormones, Love Your Life” which starts on May 2nd.

 About the Author

 Maria Claps is a Certified Holistic Health Coach, Functional Diagnostic Nutrition Practitioner and is trained in the Gottfried Protocol for helping women balance their hormones.
 She coaches clients in her central NJ office and all over the country.
 She’s also a mom to four grown children.
 Please check out Nourish & Flourish with Maria at her website, NourishandFlourishHealth.com.
-Let her knowledge of health, nutrition and hormones help you by making a personal consult appointment with her, HERE.
+Let her knowledge of health, nutrition, and hormones help you by making a personal consultation with her, HERE.
 Be sure to follow her on Twitter and tune-in to her wonderful scopes on Periscope.
 Check out her new course to help balance hormones!

 While you’re at it, PLEASE ‘Like’ Thyroid Nation on Facebook and Follow us on Thyroid Nation RADIO, Twitter and Pinterest.